 How will you recognize a mature leader when it comes to decision-making moments?
 Mature leaders approach every matter with the same dedication, no matter how big or small.

-Also, they always take into account what may happen after, and how to prevent or solve it.
-Great leaders don’t look over their shoulder.
+Also, they always take into account what may happen after and how to prevent or solve it.
+Great leaders don’t look over their shoulders.
 But they’re always thinking two steps ahead.

 7. Integrity Unshaken by Flattery or Criticism

 Integrity, in short, can be defined as the time-tested ability to set clear personal or professional values and act in accordance with them consistently.

 If a leader easily changes their values depending on where the wind blows, it’s a clear sign of insecurity and a lack of maturity.

 True leaders stand strong, even when faced with flattery.
 They are willing to take good-willing criticism into account without feeling shaken or undermined.

 They gladly accept opportunities for personal and professional growth, but never for the sake of being admired or feared by the ones around them.